 • To reach the villa there are 3 kms of winding asphalt road.
 Please note that the roads are occasionally steep, so they are not suitable for low-height cars or sport cars.

-• 6 individually decorated en-suite bedrooms with super king-size beds
+• 10 individually decorated en-suite bedrooms with super king-size beds, 6 in the main villa and 4 in the annex

 • 11th-century church available for weddings and special events

-• High speed Wi-Fi internet access throughout the villa, garden and pool area
+• High speed WI-Fi internet access throughout the villa, the annex, garden and pool area

 • Large smart LCD TV with Sky satellite television and sports channels